olaw0002/knowledgebase/src/knowledge/vms/index.md

 # Software Selection criteria
-Based on the software selection matrix(Link), the ranking was done for the 3 different categories of products.
+Based on the software selection matrix, the ranking was done for the 3 different categories of products.
 An overview of the ranking of solutions is given below.
-A detailed description is provided in Description:
+A detailed description is provided below.
+The selection matrix is available in the following link: [Selection Matrix](https://github.com/actionitdev/knowledgebase/raw/vms/src/knowledge/vms/SoftwareSelectionCriteria.xlsx)

+<a href="SoftwareSelectionCriteria.xlsx">Selection Criteria</a>

 ## Criterias